Adore Beauty

 Adore Beauty is an Australian beauty retailer.
 The company was founded in 1999 by Kate Morris and James Height and is based in the suburb of Northcote in Melbourne, Victoria.
-It is listed on the Australian Securities Exchange.
+It was listed on the Australian Securities Exchange in 2020.
+For most of its history, Adore Beauty operated as an online-only e-commerce business.
+It opened its first physical stores in 2025.
+The company also owns the Ikou wellness and skincare brand.